-In a special new issue of NSCA Coach dedicated entirely to all things basketball (Olympics anyone?), the NSCA and the National Basketball Strength and Conditioning Association (NBSCA) collaborated to publish the latest in basketball science and research.
+In a special issue of NSCA Coach dedicated entirely to all things basketball, the NSCA and the National Basketball Strength and Conditioning Association (NBSCA) collaborated to publish the latest in basketball science and research.
 While every article in this issue is worth reading, especially if you are a basketball coach or strength coach, we wanted to highlight one written by a strength coach for the Sacramento Kings, Ramsey Nijem, entitled "Single-Leg and Double-Leg Training Implications for Basketball."

 Bilateral vs. Unilateral Training

 The argument for emphasizing bilateral training for basketball athletes centers on the fact that it offers potential for generating greater absolute force and velocity.
 After all, you can back squat more absolute weight than you can squat on one leg!
 Unilateral training, on the other hand, is considered by others to be superior due to the bilateral force deficit (BLFD), in which the sum of the force generated by each single leg is actually greater than the force generated by both legs at once.
 In other words, the sum of your 1RMs in a Bulgarian Split Squat (rear-foot elevated squat, so a single-leg movement) on your right and left legs will actually be MORE than your Back Squat 1RM.
 Crazy phenomenon, huh?

 In his article, Nijem first reviews the available literature on bilateral vs. unilateral training, then draws some practical conclusions for what the data means for basketball players from a strength training perspective.
 He reviews several different studies that examined the effect of bilateral vs. unilateral training on endurance, strength and power, and sprint ability and agility.